Lurker00/DX200-USB-Audio-Release/README.md

 The known problem of this version is that Android kills the application when it is the only application which holds wakelock for a long time.

 **1.0.20** - initial release.

-## FAQ
-**Q**: Is it safe to run DX200 in this mode?<br />
-**A**: Actually, Mango on both DX80 and DX200 uses this mode to playback DSD.
-So, yes - it is safe!

-**Q**: Do I need a special/custom firmware build, or a root access, or anything else special?<br />
-**A**: The basic functionality works with any stock firmware.
-Advanced features added in 1.0.24+ versions require it to be a part of the custom firmware.

-**Q**: Why XXX application is not compatible, but perfectly deals with an external USB DAC?<br />
-**A**: I don't know the exact reason, but, most probably, this is due to misuse of the volume controls, which leads to damaged bit stream output to this USB DAC.

-**Q**: PCM formats sound OK, but with DSD I hear only a noise!
-What's wrong?<br />
-**A**: Check software volume control in your player application and be sure it is set to 100%.

-**Q**: Where is my internal storage in USB Mass Storage mode?
-The second disk is not inserted!<br />
-**A**: USB Mass Storage provides direct access to a real disk.
-The user visible internal storage is actually a folder of the internal disk (flash partition formatted with ext4).
-Though it is possible to export this whole partition, and ext4-aware OS (Linux) recognizes it, it has a little sense, because access rights keep the iternal storage directory out of reach anyway.
-Changing (accidentally or intentionally) these access rights will ruin DX200.

-**Q**: USB Audio looks like hung on starting the interface.
-Why?<br />
-**A**: Most probably an application plays music via Android, and keeps the interface from switching this way.
-Push Pause button to let USB Audio go.